risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-docker-compose.md

 cd docker
 ```

-## Start a RisingWave cluster
+## Customize your cluster configuration

-You can now start a RisingWave cluster.
 You can use the following storage options as the storage backend of RisingWave:

 - [MinIO](#minio)
 - [S3 or S3-compatible storage](#s3-or-s3-compatible-storage)